kcodedev/mkdocs/docs/IG/5-the-internet/digital-currency.md

 ### Debate Categories 📋

-Assign the following 5 balanced categories to team members (one per student).
+Assign the suggested 5 categories.
 Each category focuses on a key aspect of cryptocurrency:

 1. **Security and Fraud** 🔐: Discuss hacking risks, scams, and fraud prevention measures.
 2. **Market Volatility** 📈📉: Examine price fluctuations, investment risks, and stability concerns.